gregfeliu/NYC-Subway-Frequencies/README.md

 ### Number of Train sets Running at One Time
 The primary question that sparked this project is this: **how many train sets are running in the NYC subway system at any one time?**.
 While this seems like a simple question, it's surprisingly complex: given a schedule, how do we know that a train is running at the exact time that we're investigating?
 How can scale our investigation to all hours of the day?
 My approach was to find the length of time it takes to run a route (one terminal to the other) and divide that by the hourly tph.
 With this, I am able to determine the average number of trains running at that hour.

 I found that there are an average of around 290 train sets running at any one time in the NYC Subway!
 That's a ton of equipment being moved!
 Further, during afternoon rush hour on weekdays (4 p.m. to be exact) there can be up to 499 train sets running at once!
-On the other end of the spectrum, as few as 122 train sets can be running.
+On the other end of the spectrum, during late nights, as few as 122 train sets can be running.
 Still quite an impressive feat!
 See the below chart for how the number of trains running in the NYC Subway vary by day and hour:

 ![](images/hourly_number_of_trains_by_day.png)